 - Backcountry Snowshoeing for Everyone This guided, one to two hour tour, set to your own pace, visits historic sites of when Stowe first got started – the Mill Trail, the Turner Mill blacksmith shop, Dr. Margueite Lichtenthaeler’s historic cabin and if your game, explore the majestic Bingham Falls gorge or explore the birthplace of skiing in Stowe.
 No experience is necessary.
 Of course, equipment is provided.

 - Backcountry Snowshoe Adventure This guided tour can consume up to three hours in the morning or afternoon — you determine how much challenge you want.
 You don’t need a lot of snowshoe experience, just a desire to see the parts of Stowe that few people ever see and learn about its history.
 Equipment is provided, so if you’re only in reasonable shape this will be a healthy and rewarding experience.

 - Beginning Backcountry Skiing Beginner?
 Not used to backcountry, cross country skiing?
 Not sure what kind of wax to use or whether skinning is appropriate?
 Don’t know what skinning is?
 This two hour clinic/tour will quickly make you an expert.
 Spend a few minutes up front to learn the latest Nordic ski technologies, how to plan a backcountry ski adventure, and get tips on skiing techniques.
 Then off to the backcountry where you the pace; your guide will do the rest.
 Some skiing experience (Alpine or Nordic) would be helpful.
-(Equipment not provided, however AJ’s Sports provides a 20% discount for guests at Stone Hill.)
+(Equipment not provided.)